MooersLab/talon-voice-quiz.el/README.md

 Invoke a question in the minibuffer with `M-x q_XXX`.

 ## Comment
-This quiz is not as elegant as the Python version, which randomizes the quesitons.
+This quiz is not as elegant as the Python version, which tracks the number of correctly answered questions and randomizes the quesitons.

 ## Installation